ericmaas/speeduino/README.md

 Connector used is a TE # 3-6437285-0

+Future Feature Wish List:

+- SD Card for data logging
+- Dedicated prototyping pins (would be great for oil pressure)

 The No Overhang Two Channel was designed to incorporate as many features as possible into a SMD board that moves to a new smaller format size.
 Microcontroller onboard.
 It is a 2+2 channel board that incorporates the features below.
 - Two injector channels
 - Two ignitor channels